 Best wireless noise-cancelling headphones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless noise-cancelling headphones you can buy in 2021.

 The best wireless noise-cancelling headphones are the equivalent of hanging a 'Do Not Disturb' sign on the door of your hotel room.
-Slip them on and they'll block out sound – such as rumbling trains, passing planes or loud conversations – that would otherwise ruin your slice of musical heaven.
+Slip them on, content in the knowledge that you won't be tangled in wires before long, and they'll block out sound – such as rumbling trains, passing planes or loud conversations – that would otherwise ruin your slice of musical heaven.
 Whether commuting to work, travelling on a plane or seeking a bit of peace and quiet at home, a pair of wireless noise-cancelling headphones can be just the ticket.

-The best wireless noise-cancelling cans feature excellent wireless audio, strong battery life (over 24 hours, these days) and easy access to voice assistants.
+The best wireless noise-cancelling cans feature excellent wireless audio, strong battery life (over 24 hours in many cases, these days) and easy access to voice assistants.
 Some models simply allow you to switch noise-cancelling on or off, while others give you the ability to adjust the strength of the noise-cancelling.
 (You might want to allow some noise through when walking or cycling through a built-up area, for example.)

-So, what are the best wireless noise cancelling headphones in 2021?
-In this handy guide we'll give you the inside track on the best-performing models from the likes of Bose, Sony and Sennheiser.
-They come in various shapes and sizes, from plush over-ears to tiny, true wireless earbuds.
+So, what are the best wireless noise cancelling headphones you can buy in 2021?
+In this handy guide we give you the inside track on the best-performing models from the likes of Apple, Bose, Sony and Sennheiser.
+They come in various shapes and sizes, from plush over-ears to tiny true wireless earbuds.
 Whatever your budget, you'll find the perfect pair of wireless noise-cancelling headphones below...

 The arrival of the Sony WH-1000XM4 wireless noise-cancelling headphones was probably the biggest headphone launch of 2020.
 Why?
 Well they just happen to replace the Bose-baiting, Sennheiser-slaying, What Hi-Fi?
 Award-winning WH-1000XM3s (below), one of the most popular pairs of headphones on the planet.
 They are quite a big deal and – good news – live up to their hype.